SG-devel/bg-img-fixed/README.md

 * Tested on Android: Chrome

 ## Setup
-* Download "bg-img.css" and "bg-img.js"
+* Download "bg-img-fixed.css" and "bg-img-fixed.js"
-* Include "bg-img.css" in the header of your HTML file
+* Include "bg-img-fixed.css" in the header of your HTML file
-* Include "bg-img.js" at the very end of the body in your HTML file
+* Include "bg-img-fixed.js" at the very end of the body in your HTML file

-## Technologies
-This project uses CSS and plain Javascript

 ## How it works
 Please confer index.html for a short, hands-on example.
 Backgorund images are a courtesy  of https://unsplash.com/.